Walgreens The Thread

 How to test for flu

 There are a number of tests used to diagnose the flu.
-The most common are rapid influenza diagnostic tests (RIDTs), and they may be performed in a healthcare provider’s office.
+The most common are rapid influenza diagnostic tests (RIDTs), and they may be performed in a healthcare provider’s office or at home.
 RIDTs work by detecting antigens (parts of the virus) that stimulate an immune response.
 A rapid molecular assay is another flu test that works by detecting genetic material of the virus.
 In addition to rapid tests, there are several more accurate and sensitive flu tests that must be performed in specialized laboratories, such as those found in hospitals or state public health laboratories.

 How long does a flu test take?